How Do I…

 Get my baby baptized?

-English Baptisms are held on the second and third Saturday of each month at 11 AM.
+English Baptisms are held on the 3rd Saturday of the month and on Sundays.

-Spanish Baptisms are held the 1st and 4th Saturday of the month at 11 AM or during the Saturday Mass at 7:30 PM or Sunday Mass at 2 PM.
+Spanish Baptisms are held the 1st and 4th Saturday of the month or on Sundays.

 Get married in the Church?